Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 **Drawback of using only Precision and Recall**

 Consider having built a model to classify whether a patient suffers from cancer or not from a sample of 1000000 (1 million).
 We know that 100 in 1 million suffer from cancer.
 After training, we test the model and it misclassifies the 100 cancer as 90 with no cancer (False Negative) and 10 with (True Positive).
-It correctly classifies Non-cancer patient as no cancer.
+It correctly classifies Non-cancer patients as having no cancer.

 Lets find accuracy of such model, accuracy = (999900+10) / 1000000 = 99.99%.
-Wow what a great model, wrong such sensitive usecase we cannot relie on accuracy.
+Wow-what a great model, wrong such sensitive use case we cannot rely on accuracy.

 Lets calculate Precision, P = 10/(10+0) = 100%.

 Lets calculate Recall, R = 10/(10 + 90) = 10%.

-Clearly we can see that the model failed to classify the cancer patient, and these metrics gets dominated by class with large numbers which is otherwise referred as **Imbalanced class problem**.
-Here, the number of non cancer class are 999900 and cancer class are 100.
-So its vital to check if these metric really telling story we want to hear.
+We can see that the model failed to classify the cancer patient, and these metrics get dominated by class with large numbers which is otherwise referred to as **Imbalanced class problem**.
+Here, the number of non-cancer class are 999900 and cancer class are 100.
+So it's vital to check if these metrics telling the story we want to hear.

 #### F1-Score & F1-Beta Score